spacebeam/research/web/torchup.org/content/pages/rules.md

 Bot names can only contain alphanumeric characters with no spaces, e.g. "ExampleBot", not "Example bot".

-Bots are not allowed play random at this tournament, bots must stay one race for the entire event.
+Bots are not allowed play random race, bots must choose and stay one race for the entire event.

 The `bwapi-data/read/` and `bwapi-data/write/` folders for participating bots will be cleared after testing.
 Every bot’s `bwapi-data/read/` and `bwapi-data/write/` folders will be empty at the start of the competition.
 Entries are not allowed to submit files for their bot to read from `bwapi-data/read/`.
 If your bot needs static files such as configuration files or pre-trained data, please ensure you bot reads such files from the `bwapi-data/AI/` folder, not from the `bwapi-data/read/` folder.
 The purpose of the `bwapi-data/read/` folder is for reading data that your bot previously wrote during earlier games in this competition.